IorekHan/Python-Machine_Learning-House_price_prediction/README.md

 <br>
 <br>
 ** The front-end is based on React.
 For acceptable waiting time for visualization, only NY and NJ data is applied to the front-end map.<br>
-You can input needed info for a price prediction or see house price distribution data on the web front-end.
+You can input needed info for a price prediction or see house price distribution data on the web front-end.<br>
+The displayed prediction is based on LF model.
 <br>

 ## Run App